StarRealMan/starblog_project/source/about/index.md

 As a member of the control group of HIT Competition Robotics Team, I am mainly responsible for coding and designing the control algorithm for the robots in the [Robomaster](https://www.robomaster.com/en-US) 2019.
 We ranked [6/200+](https://www.robomaster.com/en-US/resource/pages/announcement/1035) in the competition.
 In 2020 and 2021, I became the Technical Director of HIT Competition Robotics Team, mainly responsible for developing high performance robot actuator and designing accurate robot positioning and navigation algorithms.
 We both won First Prize in the competitions of [Robomaster](https://www.robomaster.com/en-US) and [Robocon](http://www.robocon2021.com/) 2020.

+Recently, our team won the second place in Robomaster2022.
+Congradulations to our teammates!

 ## Projects